fourtimes/Terraform/README.md

 |AWS && Azure && GCP   | IAAC (Insfrastrucre as a code)|
 |K8s,.......           | PAAS (Platform as a service)|
 |Github, Bitbuket,.... | SAAS (Software as a service)|
+## Define IAC?

+**IAC or Infrastructure as Code** allows you to build, change, and manage your infrastructure through coding instead of manual processes.
+The configuration files are created according to your infrastructure specifications and these configurations can be edited and distributed securely within an organization.
 ## What are the most useful Terraform commands?

 **terraform init** - initializes the current directory